OpenLiberty/devfile-stack/README.md

 You can now begin developing your app!
 Changes will be detected and pushed automatically.

-For more details on using the starter app, checkout https://github.com/OpenLiberty/application-stack/wiki/Using-the-Default-Starter-Application
+For more details on the starter, check out https://github.com/OpenLiberty/application-stack/wiki/Using-the-Default-Starter

+## Intro Sample

+For a simple, sample application see:  https://github.com/OpenLiberty/application-stack-intro

 ## User Doc